Leolebleis/crawler/README.md

 pages has been reached.
 This event is checked by each worker before they start crawling a new page, and if it is set, they will stop.

+As the program uses asyncio, every worker runs on a single thread.

+### Asyncio and the Global Interpreter Lock (GIL)

+Until Python 3.12, the Global Interpreter Lock (GIL) acted as a mutex that protected access to Python objects, meaning that even if you had multiple threads, only one could execute Python code at a time.
+This was a limitation of the language itself.
+One advantage of this approach is that it makes it easier to write thread-safe code, as the GIL ensures thread-safety.
+One big drawback is that Python threads cannot take advantage of multiple cores.

+With more recent versions of Python, the GIL has been relaxed, allowing for concurrency.
+This is achieved through sub-interpreters, which are separate interpreters that run in separate threads with their own GIL.
+This is not

+With modern Python, there are many ways to achieve concurrency, each with their own trade-offs.
+However, this program uses asyncio, or coroutines, which run on a single thread.
+This approach achieves concurrency, _but not parallelism_.
+As the main bottleneck in this application is the network I/O, asyncio is a good choice for this.
+It is also extremely well documented and easy to use.

 ## Architecture

 ## TODO